unknownproject/unknownproject.github.io/starwars.md

 ```asm
 <s id="VideoWindowed">1</s>
 ```
-right after the "VideoHeight" option
+right after the "VideoHeight" option.

 Setting "VideoWindowed" to 0 is equal to the fullscreen mode.
 =========================================================================================